travlr-archived/CodeDepot/README.rst

     solves the scaling issue of trust.
 With its decentralized security, we can now create a more open and inclusive society at a global scale.

 	 Bitcoin's decentralized system opens a door to a new paradigm where people can choose to abide by a protocol of consensus which is a different from the logic of domination and control of a centralized paradigm.
 Technology can't solve everything.
 Technology is just a tool.
 It always needs to be accounted for by democratic consensus of people.
-    Technology should never be used to replace human interaction and connection and it should be used only to enhance it. [#]_
+Technology should never be used to replace human interaction and connection.. it should be used only to enhance it. [#]_

 CodeCoin, The currency of the ecosystem